 A good daily oral hygiene routine as well as regular visits to our Chapel Hill dentist office will help you maintain healthy gums and avoid the complex effects of advanced gum disease.
 We perform a thorough periodontal screening during routine dental care and look for early signs of disease.
-Treated promptly, gum disease can be managed with conservative options.
+If you seek treament promptly, we can manage your gum disease with conservative options.
 Here are some additional tips to help you avoid gum disease: